jarvisar/jarvisar/README.md

 - Designed BizIQ reports, organized internal documentation, and restructured sales database
 - Assisted in Quality Assurance to test newly developed software and eliminate errors
 - Refined CRM platform to improve efficiency and reliability

-### Project Sought

-I am very open-minded in terms of a project.

-While I'm not sure what specific topic I'd like to research for the capstone, I am very open to hearing new ideas and working with new technologies/languages.
-Right now I'm focused on a software-based project, but I am always willing to research and consider new topics.